MylesScholz/OBP-Script/README.md

 ### **Step 3: Merging and Indexing Formatted Data**
 In this step, the program will combine formatted data from the previous step with an existing dataset of the same format.
 It will detect duplicate entries and sort and index the output dataset.
 The input and output file paths for this step are defined in OBP-Script/config/merge_config.csv (see "Data Merging Configuration" below).
 These files must be CSV files, and the input file must have the exact header specified in OBP-Script/config/header_format.txt.
+There are special options to prompt the user for these files through a file select dialog.

 ### Data Merging Configuration
 The input and output file paths for the data merging step are specified in OBP-Script/config/merge_config.csv.
 This file is in a CSV format with two columns: